fetchai/carpark_agent/README.md

 *  Process 1 runs the GUI, the camera, the image capture and the Fetch.AI agent selling the data
 *  Process 2 runs the car detection algorithm only

-However, to make this easier, I've simply made a different script called "run_carpark_agent_split.sh" which launches both of these processes.
+At the moment (due to a recent change in the setup - this splitting of processes is not working.
+At present it ill just run it all on one process)

-To build the car-park agent on a Raspberry Pi version 3 (instead of version 4), follow all the steps described above for version 4 but stop just after the section entitled "Getting the code" and before "Ensure it runs correctly (RPi4 only)".
+To build the car-park agent on a Raspberry Pi version 3 (instead of version 4), follow all the steps described above for version 4.
+However, before running the agent, you will need to do the following:

-Now follow these instructions instead:

 ### Create a larger SWAP file
 In the terminal, type: